Sneak Peek: The three most common software engineering interview questions.

 Chances are, you'll also be expected to contribute to the executive or company strategy decisions being made at the management level.

 Engineering Manager Job Description

-Below is a sample job description for an engineering manager at Google Cloud.
+Below is a sample job description for an open Engineering Manager position at Dropbox.

 Engineering Manager Responsibilities

 - Grow and develop an incredible team of hardworking and motivated engineers with high expectations around individual ownership and impact.